 There is no definitive answer to this question, as different people will react differently to both kombucha and probiotics.
 However, drinking kombucha in moderation may be safe when combined with probiotic supplements.
 That said, it’s important to consult your doctor before starting any new health regimen or taking any medications or supplements.

-The benefits of probiotics
+The benefits of getting probiotics

-The benefits of probiotics are well established, as they can help to restore the balance of good bacteria in the gut and promote overall digestive health.
+The benefits of getting probiotics are well established, as they can help to restore the balance of good bacteria in the gut and promote overall digestive health.
 Some studies have also shown that probiotics may be helpful in reducing symptoms of certain conditions, such as irritable bowel syndrome or even depression.

 While kombucha is popularly believed to support healthy gut bacteria, there is less scientific evidence demonstrating its benefits.
 However, with moderate consumption and careful monitoring of your body’s response, consuming kombucha alongside probiotic supplements may be a safe way to boost your overall health.